majagrubic/maggiesfitness/content/posts/2020-02-20--things-I-wish-someone-told-me/index.md

 lean meat, a lot of fish, veggies, complex carbs...
 In my family, a trip to fast food was done on national holidays, maybe twice a year.
 So when I started working out I thought that my regular diet is enough to keep me going.
 How wrong I was!
 Even when training consistently and following a proper exercise plan, I still couldn't make progress.
 That's when I paid a nutrition coach to do a meal plan for me.
 It turned out I was eating 50% less than I was supposed to!
 Whatever your goal is - to lose fat, to gain muscle, to do both - food is your fuel.
-You will need to be equally diligent and organized with what you eat the same as you will need to be in the gym.
+You will need to be equally diligent and organized with what you eat as you will need to be in the gym.

 ### Aim for progress over perfection
 This one took me a long long time to fully implement.
 I would decide that from Monday I'm eating 100% clean and go to the gym every day.
 I would buy all this nice food and by Thursday/Friday